XFrameworks/Docklets/README.md

-# Launchpad
+# Docklets

-This project is a reduplication of macOS's Launchpad.app.
+This project is a reduplication of macOS's Docklets.
+It is a collection of small applications that are designed to do Dock related tasks.

-It allows you to modify and build a customized version of the Launchpad application.
+It allows you to modify and build a customized version of such application.

+## Apps

+- [x] Launchpad
+- [x] Mission Control

 ## Disclaimer

 This project is for learning and research purposes only.

-All rights to the original Launchpad.app belong to Apple Inc.
+The AppIcon asset is taken from macOS 15.1 release and is a property of Apple Inc.

 ## License